pelithne/sre-agent-hackathon/exercises/part2-troubleshooting.md

 don't show obvious delays.
 What could cause systematic slowness like this?
 ```

-> Note: The chaos fault logs at DEBUG level ("Processing request: 5s"), simulating scenarios where slow operations might not be immediately obvious in logs.
+> Note: The chaos fault silently injects delay with no logging at all, simulating scenarios where slow operations (like slow database queries or external API calls) might not be immediately obvious in application logs.
+The only evidence is the measured response time.

 ### Step 4: Disable the Slow Response Fault